 There was a repeated emphasis on how I had received a one category upgrade, suggesting that was sufficient.
 So the primary argument wasn’t even really that they made every effort to upgrade me to a suite but it wasn’t available, but rather that I should be happy with a one category upgrade.
 Yet there was also no real pushback when I said that I think I should get a suite subject to availability.

 The agent did some typing, and soon enough he confirmed a Park Suite was available.
 At that point he said he first needed to do a room inspection since the room hadn’t been inspected.
-He also explained that the amenities would have to be transfered from the other room we had been blocked in.
+He also explained that the amenities would have to be transferred from the other room we had been blocked in.
 How lovely when this happens after 2AM, when this could have been avoided altogether (especially since I told the hotel our arrival time, and the agent I spoke with promised that every effort would be made to upgrade me to a suite, which obviously didn’t happen).

 Again, he was super nice and gracious about the whole thing, and it seemed pretty clear to me that the hotel’s policy of not taking care of elite members was coming from those higher up.
 He was apologetic as we had to wait, and we were even asked if we wanted anything to drink.